csherwood-usgs/fm_bbl/README.md

 Verney et al. (2011) Behaviour of a floc population during a tidal cycle:
 Laboratory experiments and numerical modeling.
 Continental Shelf Research 31:564-583.

+Additions to make this work for a bottom boundary layer include downward settling, upward vertical diffusion, and resuspension of sand.